mbierlee/poodinis/README.md

 Known issues
 ------------
 * Resolving a class registered by supertype or interface will only autowire the members inherited from its supertypes and in the case of interfaces none at all.
 To work around this issue, use a qualifier.
+Alternatively you could immediately resolve all registrations once by qualifiers after registering everything.
 See "[Registering and resolving using qualifiers](#Registering and resolving using qualifiers)".

 Future Work
 -----------